The harsh reality is that you are extremely unlikely to succeed in your fight against drug and alcohol addiction without going to rehab.

 Our track record in Woking speaks for itself: many of those we have helped are now living a life free from substance use.

-There is a number of inpatient and outpatient rehab services in Woking that could be well-suited to meet your needs.
+There are a number of addiction inpatient treatment and outpatient rehab services in Woking that could be well-suited to meet your needs.

-All rehab recommendations are based on the information you offer during our initial telephone assessment.
+Any recommendation for a specific alcohol or drug rehab & treatment service in Woking will be based on the information you offer during our initial telephone assessment.

 Addiction is traumatising for all who witness it, especially for young children who are likely to develop an addiction themselves due to this trauma.

-The good news is that all of this pain and suffering is either reversible or avoidable with the right sort of care and therapy offered at drug and alcohol rehabs in Woking.
+The good news is that all of this pain and suffering is either reversible or avoidable with the right sort of care and therapy offered at a drug and alcohol rehab in Woking.

 If you live in the Woking area and are struggling with an addiction to drugs or alcohol, you are not alone.